ezbc/ezbc.github.io/_posts/2015-08-04-research-region-tests.md

 The likelihood spaces for the DGR, velocity width, and intercept for each cloud.
 The contour represents the 95% confidence level.
-The plots on the side show the marginalized distribution for each parameter, where the dashed line is the best estimate, and the shaded region is the 68% confidence intervel.
+The plots on the side show the marginalized distribution for each parameter, where the dashed line is the best estimate, and the shaded region is the 68% confidence interval.
-California likelihoods with Planck $$A_V$$ data.
-A high DGR, wide width, and negative intercept are favored.

-We can see that the $$HI$$ width agrees well with Lee+12, seeing as there is little $$HI$$ emission in high negative or positive velocities around Perseus, thus doubling the $$HI$$ width does not change the $$N(HI)$$ much.
-However we can see for Taurus that the $$HI$$ width is much larger than [discussed earlier](/2015/07/28/research-regions/#selecting-the-hi-velocity-range), about 50 km/s, a change due to moving the $$HI$$ center 5 km/s.

 ***